ivpel/vigilant-kit/README.md

 # Vigilant Kit
 Vigilant is a set of tools designed to help write and run robust functional tests using Selenium WebDriver.
-It provides methods for interacting with the WebBrowser, assertions, and waiting.
 With Vigilant, you can start writing complex test cases in a minute.

 ## Why Vigilant?
-- **Easy to start & Fast To Write**: Easy configuration process, straightforward way to writing your tests.
-Vigilant provides you with methods that help you write functional tests quickly without spending time on writing boilerplate code every time you start a new project.
+- **Easy to start & Fast To Write**: Vigilant provides you with methods that help you write functional tests quickly without spending time on writing boilerplate code every time you start a new project.
 - **Flexible Framework Usage**: Usage is not limited to a single testing framework; you can use Vigilant with unittest, pytest, or anything else.